appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 ## Remove stored values

-removeValue() function clears the value of the specified key in the storage object.
+removeValue() function clears the value of the specified key in the store.

 **Example**: refer to the code below to remove the value with key `isActive` using a JSObject: